dacarey/audio-transcription/README.md

 ## Usage

-You can use this script to transcribe both video and audio files.
-The script will automatically detect the file type based on the extension and process it accordingly.
+This script can transcribe both video and audio files.
+It automatically detects the file type based on the extension and processes it accordingly.

 ### Running the Script

 1. **From the Bash Shell:**

-   Make sure the script is executable:
+   Ensure the script is executable:

    ```bash
    chmod +x transcribe_file.py
    ```

-   Then, you can run the script directly:
+   Then, run the script directly:

    ```bash
    ./transcribe_file.py <file_path>